 • It can be very muddy, especially after rain.
 Make sure you have decent walking shoes!

 • The track winds down into a valley.
-At the bottom, the temperatures can be remarkable cooler than those outside the reserve.
+At the bottom, the temperatures can be remarkably cooler than those outside the reserve.
 Be sure to take plenty of layers, including a lightweight coat.

 • Parts of the track edges have been washed away by heavy rains.
 Always watch your steps when you’re walking along thinning tracks and don’t step too close to the edges